lambros-f/blumeria_2017/README.md

 Intermediate analysis files can be found in the folder "useful_files".

+Datasets used for the analysis of the DH14 genome (annotation,assembly,SPs & CSEPs) can be found in "assembly_genome_dh14".

 For questions or more information please email lamprinos.frantzeskakis [at] rwth-aachen.de